john-science/john-science.github.io/_posts/2017-07-17-the-13th-doctor.md

 ## When?

 The 13th Doctor's [first episode](http://www.imdb.com/title/tt6968542/) will be the 2017 Christmas special.
 That means fans will have to wait five-and-a-half months to see Whittaker as the Doctor.
 But even then, it is a good guess that Capaldi will remain the Doctor for most of that episode.
-In reality, it will be a year or two before Whittaker really takes the reigns.
+In reality, Whittaker won't really take the reigns until the start of Season 11, currently projected for October, 2018.

 Brace yourself for a long wait.